AbhijeetSingh0009/Food-Freshness-Monitoring-System/Readme.md

 # Food Quality Detection Using Deep Learning and Clustering

-This project focuses on detecting fruit quality by combining image preprocessing, data augmentation, clustering (K-Means, Agglomerative, DBSCAN), and deep learning model training.
-The models were evaluated on clustered data to assess the impact of clustering techniques on classification performance.
+Final year undergraduate project focused on fruit quality detection using image preprocessing and data augmentation, along with clustering techniques such as K-Means, Agglomerative Clustering, and DBSCAN.
+Deep learning models were trained on clustered data to evaluate the impact of clustering on classification performance.

 ---
 ## About the Dataset
-The Food Freshness DataSet is a labeled image dataset designed to support machine learning research in the area of food quality classification.
-It contains images of fruits and vegetables categorized by their freshness level—from fresh to rotten.
-This dataset is a merged version of three publicly available datasets, refined through preprocessing and augmentation to ensure high-quality and consistent input for deep learning models.
+The Food Freshness Dataset is a labeled image collection designed for machine learning research in food quality classification.
+It includes images of fruits and vegetables categorized based on freshness levels, ranging from fresh to rotten.
+The dataset is a consolidated version of three publicly available datasets, enhanced through preprocessing and augmentation to ensure consistency and high-quality input for deep learning models.

-Each image has been standardized (128x128 resolution), normalized, and enhanced through techniques such as grayscale conversion, edge detection, and brightness adjustment.
-Labels are derived from visual inspection and clustering analysis (K-means, agglomerative), representing multiple stages of food quality.
-This dataset is ideal for developing computer vision models for food spoilage detection, food safety applications, and smart inventory management systems.
+All images are standardized to a resolution of 128×128 and normalized for model training.
+Additional preprocessing techniques such as grayscale conversion, edge detection, and brightness adjustment were applied to improve feature extraction.
+Labels were assigned based on visual inspection and clustering methods (K-Means and Agglomerative Clustering), capturing different stages of food quality.
+This dataset is suitable for developing computer vision models for spoilage detection, food safety applications, and intelligent inventory management systems.

 ![image](https://github.com/user-attachments/assets/bd42c6e1-fe22-460e-b0a2-b2c4ce8ab2f4)